floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_internalusers.md

     type: internal
     config:
       map_db_attrs_to_user_attrs:
-        department: departmentNumber
+        department: departmentName
 ```

-This makes the value of the attribute `departmentNumber` in the internal user database available under the name `department`.
+This makes the value of the attribute `departmentName` from the internal user database available under the name `department`.
 Besides using a plain attribute name, you can also use JSON path expressions to extract values from complex attribute values.

 For details, refer to: